avigrabinsky/Hubitat-Nuki-Lock/README.md

 # Hubitat driver for Nuki Smart Lock

 This driver integrates Nuki smart locks with Hubitat.
-To use the driver, make sure to connect Nuki lock to Nuki Web service via a Nuki bridge or via an integrated WiFi.
 The driver was tested with Nuki Smart Lock 3.0 Pro, but should work with any Nuki lock connected to Nuki web service.

 To start using the driver, follow the instructions below.